 Guests prepare in the ship’s Basecamp.
 This is the place where everyone puts on their dry suits before heading out on the Zodiac boats (small inflatable RIB boats).

-What do you wear in a kayak?
+What should you wear when kayaking in polar regions?

 Don’t know what a dry suit is?
 No problem!